csound-flossmanual/csound-floss/book/05-e-reverberation.md

 reflection of how a reverb effect would be used with a mixing desk in a conventional studio.
-There are several methods of sending audio from sound producing instruments to the reverb instrument, three of which will be introduced in the coming examples
+There are several methods of sending audio from sound producing instruments to the reverb instrument, three of which will be introduced in the coming examples.

+### Method I: Global variables

 The _first_ method uses Csound's _global variables_, so that an audio variable created in one instrument can be read in another instrument.